Gambia

 Competitive service

-In extreme cases – such as a damaged, lost or stolen passport, Bulgarian citizens can apply for an Emergency Travel Document before the embassy of an EU Member State in Gambia’s capital Banjul.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in Banjul, the capital of Gambia.